zahzag/MM1-Software/README.md

 # Turbo boost

 Turbo Boost is an Intel technology that dynamically increases the clock speed of a processor when the workload demands it, as long as the processor is operating below its power, current, and temperature limits.
-For our experiments, the CPU should not increase the cpu clock speed dynamically or go to the highest frequency .
+For our experiments, the CPU should not increase the CPU clock speed dynamically or go to the highest frequency .

 ## For Fedora & ubuntu :